-Senior Projects
+Senior Free Inquiry Projects

 It is the philosophy at Wheeler that learning occurs beyond the classroom.
-Qualified seniors who have fulfilled their classroom and community obligations will have the opportunity to pursue either:
+Qualified seniors who have fulfilled their classroom and community obligations will have the opportunity to pursue independent project of their own design that fulfills specific guidelines.